xrpronin17/xrpl-dev-portal/content/concepts/decentralized-exchange/offers.md

 ### Variations

-- **Buy vs. Sell:** By default, Offers are "buy" Offers and are considered fully filled when you have acquired the entire "buy" (`TakerPays`) amount.
+- **Buy vs. Sell:** By default, Offers are "buy" Offers and are considered fully filled when you have acquired the entire "buy" (<span class="code-snippet">TakerPays</span>) amount.
 (You may spend less than you expected while receiving the specified amount.)
-By contrast, a "Sell" Offer is only considered fully filled when you have spent the entire "sell" (`TakerGets`) amount.
+By contrast, a "Sell" Offer is only considered fully filled when you have spent the entire "sell" (<span class="code-snippet">TakerGets</span>) amount.
 (You may receive more than you expected while spending the specified amount.)
 This is only relevant if the Offer _initially_ executes at better than its requested exchange rate: after the Offer gets placed into the ledger, it only ever executes at _exactly_ the requested exchange rate.
 - An **Immediate or Cancel** Offer is not placed into the ledger, so it only trades up to the amount that matches existing, matching Offers at the time the transaction is processed.
 - A **Fill or Kill** Offer is not placed into the ledger, _and_ it is canceled if the full amount is not filled when it initially executes.
 This is similar to "Immediate or Cancel" except it _cannot_ be partially filled.
 - A **Passive** Offer does not consume matching Offers that have the exact same exchange rate (going the other direction), and instead is placed directly into the ledger.
 You can use this to create an exact peg between two assets.
 Passive Offers still consume other Offers that have a _better_ exchange rate going the other way.